 Almost certainly, there will be some points of discomfort to work through with the boss, confidently poised as you are.
 You may need to negotiate expectations, or recommend actions to be taken outside your unit.

 In the most extreme case, the best way forward might be a substantial change to your unit’s role, goals, and strategies.
 Changes as big as that will need your boss and may involve a wider group of senior managers.
 But the result of senior management consideration may be no change in your unit.
 Ultimately the organisation might decide that the risk in your unit is acceptable for the greater good, with or without actions to be taken elsewhere to limit the exposure.

 What has changed is that you will have made it clear that you cannot guarantee the preferred outcome, and that disappointments can happen.
 You will have set out the reasons in advance.

 If you and the boss are never going to make eye contact, or even see eye to eye, you will be as confident as you could ever have been.
 You will know that you understand the uncertainties that are involved in the next year of your employment.
 That will give you your best opportunity to protect your own future.

 You can maintain the outcome pictures and their likelihoods as the focus of conversations with the boss through the year.
 You can review and maintain the risk collection at the same time.

 By maintaining the written record of the risk process, you can always know that you unit’s risk is under control.
 Documenting the risk work means you can both know it and show it.

-Your management process creates a risk based outcomes forecast for the year.
-The risk based outcomes forecast ties together in a single view planned results, performance, risk, and prospects for the unit.
+Your management process creates a risk-based outcomes forecast for the year.
+The risk-based outcomes forecast ties together in a single view, the planned results, performance, risk, and prospects for the unit.